cxw42/git-find/README.md

 # SYNOPSIS

-Quick summary of what the module does.

-Perhaps a little code snippet.
+This is the implementation of the [git-find](https://metacpan.org/pod/git-find) command (q.v.).
+To use it from Perl code:

     use App::GitFind;
     exit App::GitFind->new(\@ARGV)->run;

-See [git-find](https://metacpan.org/pod/git-find) for more usage information.

 # SUBROUTINES/METHODS